El-Mariachi760/Developer-of-the-21st-Age/README.md

 Here you'll find my projects, and contact info and a little about myself!

 projects:
-    - Runner's Hour Website
+    - US Citizenship Test Prep
-    - Mini 3v3 soccer game
+    - Beer O'Clock
-    - Cyclysitic Y2021 Data Analysis
+    - Unbearable

 What I did:
     - Made the webiste resposeive